JoshuaBillson/Waterbody-Detection-Via-Deep-Learning/README.md

 | random_subsample | Whether or not to randomly sample patches for training                            |
 | water_threshold  | The threshold at which to stop transplanting water bodies if apply_transfer=true  |

-### Citation
+# Citation
-Please cite our work if it is helpfull for your research.
+Please cite our work if it is helpful for your research.
 ```
 @article{rs15051253,
 title={Water Body Extraction from Sentinel-2 Imagery with Deep Convolutional Networks and Pixelwise Category Transplantation},